nicolasduminil/square-rectangle-lsp/README.md

 This test aims at proving that, as opposed to what this [article](https://medium.com/@alex24dutertre/square-rectangle-and-the-liskov-substitution-principle-ee1eb8433106) states, the `Square` class can be an extension of the `Rectangle` one, without violating LSP.

+This implementation of Square satisfies LSP because:

+  - The base Rectangle class is immutable and Square maintains this immutability.
+  - The `setSize()` method returns a new Square instance rather than modifying the existing one, preserving immutability.
+  - `Square` doesn't override any of `Rectangle` core behaviors (width, height, area, perimeter calculations)
+  - The additional methods `getSize()` and `setSize()` don't alter or contradict Rectangle's behavior.
+  - Any code that works with Rectangle will work correctly with Square without knowing it's a Square

 ## Testing and running

 Testing with JUnit 5